-Guidelines for evaluating the combined assurance of linked identities (AARC-G031)
+Guidelines for the evaluation and combination of the assurance of external identities (AARC-G031)

 G008].
 The minimal technical requirement to link an external identity is the availability of a persistent, non-reassignable, and unique external identifier.

 2.4.
 Effective identity